the0bone/Weedo-X40/README.md

 Because the selection is not available from the print screen, you can directly slice the object for that mode.
 You can also only see half of the print bed.

 # RepRap conversion
-Follow me along how I turned the X40 into a RepRap Firmware Printer using the Fysetc Big Dipper Board. [--> Go to RRF](Big%20Dipper/)
+Follow me along how I turned the X40 into a Printer using RepRap Firmware. [--> Go to RRF](RRF/)

 # Donations
 If you like, you can let Amazon pay some donations to me by using this affiliate link for your next pruchases on Amazon Germany: https://amzn.to/3cwmAMx